badgamerbad/Learning/Web Technologies/Angular/Angular 2 or more/psl kc/README.md

     - directives, services, pipes
     - to share data between the components
 - Unit testable
+- Integrates easily with `NativeScript`
+    - allowing you to code your native app in a `declarative` style that can run on any mobile device platform.

 ## logging
 - for logging diary.js is used

+## detect changes
+- angular uses zone.js to detect changes

 ## Concepts
 - Modules